Header

 Optimally combining proton and photon fractions

-Further details can be found in two publications:
+Further details can be found in our publications:

 • Unkelbach J, Bangert M, De Amorim Bernstein K, Andratschke N, Guckenberger M. Optimization of combined proton-photon treatments.
 Radiother.
 Oncol.
 128(1):133-138, 2018